meetdaxini/movie-recommender-project/README.md

 It uses TMDB API for daily trending movies data, TasteDive API for movie recommendations & OMDB API for movie ratings data and posters.
 The omdb api calls are then stored in the database so next time the same movie data will not be fetched from external api.

-Other tools and technologies used by me while creating it are Visual Studio Code, Git, Google Chrome(localhost was used for debugging), jquery v3.5.1 for search auto completion.
+Other tools and technologies used by me while creating it are Visual Studio Code, Git, Google Chrome(localhost was used for debugging), github corners fork me icon, jquery v3.5.1 for search auto completion.

 ## Screenshots